cloudnative-pg/cloudnative-pg/docs/src/security.md

 `pg_hba` section of the `postgresql` configuration.
 Therefore, your applications should properly manage the password file to connect to the cluster.

-The examples in the [quickstart](quickstart.md) contain `trust` authentication methods within the cluster private network.
-This means that connections are allowed unconditionally, without the need to specify a password.

 !!!
 Important
     Examples assume that the Kubernetes cluster runs in a private and secure network.